San Francisco Pedestrian Accident Lawyers

 Pedestrians must share the road with others every day in San Francisco.
 Unfortunately, traffic accidents are common.
 Pedestrians are vulnerable travelers and can suffer from serious injuries when they are involved in an accident.

-If you or a loved one has been in a pedestrian accident in San Francisco, call the attorneys at Arash Law to begin building your legal team.
-The attorneys at Arash Law, under the leadership of Arash Khorsandi, Esq., have decades of experience helping injured San Franciscans get full and fair compensation after a pedestrian accident.
+If you or a loved one has been in a pedestrian accident in San Francisco, call the attorneys at Arash Law.
+Our legal team has decades of experience helping injured victims pursue compensation after a pedestrian accident.

 We also represent personal injury victims in nearby communities and beyond, including Fremont, San Jose, Los Angeles, Fresno, Berkeley, Sacramento, Santa Rosa, and more.
-Contact us today at (888) 488-1391 or via online chat to schedule a free no-obligation case evaluation.
+Contact us at (888) 488-1391 or complete our “Do I Have A Case?” form to schedule a free, no-obligation case evaluation.

 Thank You, We’ll contact you shortly.